 Infant and Young Toddler Curriculum

-I encourage you to briefly share information at drop off, as well.
+I encourage you to briefly share information at drop off.
 Knowing how a child’s evening and morning went can be useful information, particularly if the child is hungry, tired, or upset.

 Keep an eye out for these events: